plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 Exciting breakthroughs in AI!
 Our latest research dives into large language models (LLMs), uncovering their incredible abilities in text generation, translation, and sentiment analysis.
 We also highlight challenges like computational demands and bias.
 These insights pave the way for more efficient and ethical AI development.
 Curious?
 Dive into the details with us! #AI #MachineLearning #NLP #TechResearch
 ```

-This time the LLM remembered what you asked before and responded with a short version of the research abstract about large language models.
+This time the LLM remembered what was asked before and responded with a short version of the research abstract about large language models.